 With a payday loan lenders will get access to your bank account using your debit card.
 These so-called "continuous payment authorities" mean banks can take money from your bank account without having to check with you first.

 As is the case with any debt, whether it be a loan or a bill from a utility company, you must confront the issue if you doubt that you can pay on time.
 You must contact your lender and discuss the options open to you.
 Don't delay.

 If you have already missed one or more repayments then your debt will be increasing fast.
 A good idea is to also get in touch with organisations like:

 The problem with payday loans is that while they are very "easy" to organise they are expensive and inflexible.
 The fact that you have to repay the full amount plus interest on your next payday means that something else in your budget has to be cut next month to compensate.
 This isn't always possible hence the risk of the debt rolling on and the debt getting larger as further interest and charges accrue.
 This is the downward spiral you need to avoid.

 Fortunately there are some alternative "short term cash loans" you could consider.
 Repayment terms are typically longer (if you wish) so that monthly repayments are lower.
 The APR% will be lower too, but keep in mind that the total amount you repay may actually be greater than with a payday loan because you are stretching out the repayment period.
 The options are (in lowest to highest cost order):

-You can also take advantage of our Quick Start tool to explore your loan options by answering just 4 quick questions.
+You can also take advantage of our Find Loan tool to explore your loan options by answering just 4 quick questions.

 In simple terms no. As with all credit if you repay it in full and on time then that good credit management behaviour will be recorded and it should actually enhance your credit file.